Frobenius-Perron theory for projective schemes: Appendix B: Some variants

 \subsection{Acknowledgments}

-The authors would like to thank Jarod Alper for many useful conversations on the subject.
-J. Chen was partially supported by the National Natural Science Foundation of China (Grant No. 11971398) and the Fundamental Research Funds for Central Universities of China (Grant No. 20720180002).
+The authors thank the referee for his/her very careful reading and valuable comments and thank Professor Jarod Alper for many useful conversations on the subject.
+J. Chen was partially supported by the National Natural Science Foundation of China (Grant Nos.
+11971398 and 12131018) and the Fundamental Research Funds for Central Universities of China (Grant No. 20720180002).
 Z. Gao was partially supported by the National Natural Science Foundation of China (Grant No. 61971365).
 E. Wicks and J.J.
-Zhang were partially supported by the US National Science Foundation (grant Nos.
+Zhang were partially supported by the US National Science Foundation (Grant Nos.
 DMS-1402863, DMS-1700825 and DMS-2001015).
 X.-H. Zhang was partially supported by the National Natural Science Foundation of China (Grant No. 11401328).
 H. Zhu was partially supported by a grant from Jiangsu overseas Research and Training Program for university prominent young and middle-aged Teachers and Presidents, China.